photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! note "Windows"
     Windows users may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General* to mount drives other than `C:`.
-They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/windows/docker-compose.yml) example config to get started.
+They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/windows/docker-compose.yml) example to get started.
 Please also [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.

 !!! note "MacOS"
     MacOS users should [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.
-    They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/macos/docker-compose.yml) example config to get started.
+    They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/macos/docker-compose.yml) example to get started.

 ### Step 1: Configure ###